 Nevertheless, the couplings of the SM-like Higgs boson to the electrons and lighter quarks of the first and second generations and its cubic and quartic self-couplings defining the profile of the Higgs potential are yet to be established and measured independently.
-Furthermore, a more complex Higgs sector associated with additional states has not been ruled out.
-Therefore, it is not yet firmly established whether the SM-like Higgs boson is indeed the only elementary scalar state as in the SM, whether there exist more additional elementary scalar particles, or even whether it is a composite particle with internal structure or not.
+Furthermore, more complex Higgs sectors associated with additional states have not been ruled out.
+Therefore, it is not yet firmly established whether the SM-like Higgs boson is indeed the only elementary scalar state as in the SM, whether there exist additional elementary scalar particles, or even whether it is a composite particle with internal structure or not.

-Conceptually, the SM itself with the Higgs boson could be weakly interacting well above the weak scale of $v=246$ GeV without violating unitarity and so with no need for new physics.
+Conceptually, the SM with the Higgs boson could be weakly interacting well above the weak scale of $v=246$ GeV without violating unitarity and so with no need for new physics.
 However the Higgs boson mass is influenced subtly by the presence of heavy particles and it receives quantum corrections destabilizing the weak scale and requiring a delicate fine-tuning of apparently unrelated parameters.
 This so-called naturalness or hierarchy problem~\cite{Gildener:1976ih,Weinberg:1975gm,Susskind:1978ms} has been the key argument for expecting new physics to be revealed at the TeV scale.
 To mention just a few, new theoretical frameworks based on a fermion-boson symmetry called supersymmetry~\cite{Golfand:1971iw,Volkov:1973ix,Wess:1974tw}, a collective symmetry between the SM particles and heavier partners as in Little Higgs theories~\cite{ArkaniHamed:2001nc,ArkaniHamed:2002pa,ArkaniHamed:2002qx} or an effective reduction of the Planck scale to the TeV scale as in extra-dimension models~\cite{ArkaniHamed:1998rs,Antoniadis:1998ig,Randall:1999ee, Randall:1999vf} have been proposed and intensively investigated.